 And for those who are already well into their own story, it might be worth taking a look at your analytics to see if new visitors are regularly stopping by your About Us page.

-Maybe it’s time to take another pass at it and start treating your About Us page like the valuable online asset it’s meant to be for your business.
+Maybe it’s time to take another pass at it and start treating your About Us page like the valuable online asset for your business it’s meant to be.